silyas12/IT1025IlyasSidra/Lab 5/readme.md

 # Executive Summary

+  In this lab, we will cover types of software and an example for better understanding.
+Examples are something we use everyday or most have heard of.
+The difference between virtualization and cloud computing.
+The benefits of both and how they are used by companies.
+Lastly, how could one make switch from virtualization to cloud computing if an admin wanted to .
 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.